awebdesigner/ecat-posts/readme.txt

 == Screenshots ==

 1. Sample out put when posts don't have featured images, and with default theme
+2. Sample out put of posts from Good deed category on http://ironblogger.cocoate.com
 2. Widget settings

 == Reviews ==